Here’s What You’ll Get

 Frequently Asked Questions

-- Microsoft Training
+• Microsoft Training

 What is a classroom training?

-When and where is classroom training conducted?
+Where is a classroom training conducted?

 Who should attend a classroom training?